schenkty/NASApp/README.md

 # How to run
 Run ``pod install`` then open xcodeworkspace

-Tap on any image inside the daily explore or from a rover to edit it or send it along to your friends!
+Tap on any image inside the daily explore or from a rover to edit the image or send it along to your friends!